ChrisDonovan307/databoard/app/services/README.md

 To run metadata service:

 ```
-python -m app.services.metadata --cmd metadata
+python -m app.services.orchestrator --cmd metadata
 ```

 This is set with page limit of 2 as a default.
-To pull everything:
+To pull everything, add a large page limit:

 ```
-python -m app.services.metadata --cmd metadata --page-limit=300
+python -m app.services.orchestrator --cmd metadata --page-limit=300
 ```

 That will be enough to get all dataverses and collections (not files).